-CHPQA will be holding three one day events for CHPQA Responsible Persons.
-This day will be of particular relevance to RPs who are new to CHPQA.
+CHPQA held three one day events for CHPQA Responsible Persons.
+These events were of particular relevance to RPs who are new to CHPQA.

-Each event will follow the same format with a workshop in the morning providing an overview of the principles, benefits and procedures of CHPQA with the submission process explained, using online submission system examples, covering the data required.
-The afternoon session will be a seminar with presentations covering the recent CHPQA review and its impact on both conventional and renewable CHP, the recent changes to the RHI and its impact on renewable CHP, and other fiscal benefits for GQCHP, how these interact and key timescales that you need to be aware of.
+Each event followed the same format with a workshop in the morning providing an overview of the principles, benefits and procedures of CHPQA with the submission process explained, using online submission system examples, covering the data required.
+The afternoon session was a seminar with presentations covering the recent CHPQA review and its impact on both conventional and renewable CHP, the recent changes to the RHI and its impact on renewable CHP, and other fiscal benefits for GQCHP, how these interact and key timescales that you need to be aware of.

 - Tuesday 22 November 2016